 52 Mercer L. Rev. 1033 (2001).

 Bayer, Peter Brandon, "Not Interaction but Melding - The "Russian Dressing" Theory of Emotions: An Explanation of the Phenomenology of Emotions and Rationality with Suggested Related Maxims for Judges and Other Legal Decision Makers" (2001).
 Scholarly Works.
-Paper 340.
+340.